James Outman Player Props: Dodgers vs. White Sox

-The Los Angeles Dodgers, including James Outman (.160 batting average in his past 10 games), battle starter Mike Clevinger and the Chicago White Sox at Dodger Stadium, Wednesday at 10:10 PM ET.
+James Outman -- with a slugging percentage of .208 in his past 10 games (including zero homers) -- will be in action for the Los Angeles Dodgers versus the Chicago White Sox, with Dylan Cease on the mound, on June 15 at 10:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the White Sox.
+In his most recent game he had a hitless showing (0-for-2) against the White Sox.

 James Outman Game Info & Props vs. the White Sox